Long Baseline Observations of the HD100546 Protoplanetary Disk with ALMA: Results

-The point source detection has a flux of 92$\pm$9$\mu$Jy.
-This corresponds to 6$\sigma$ given the uncertainties in our image (including both, thermal and systematic effects, see Section \ref{sec:obs}).
-Assuming optical thinness, standard opacities, and a 40~K dust temperature, the 94 $\mu$Jy point source translates into a dust mass of $\sim$1\,$M_{\rm Moon}$.
-Other compact features are also present inside the gap, but with lower fluxes.
-The brightest of these other features lies immediately south west of the star, and may correspond to a marginal 3$\sigma$ detection.
-Any other signal inside the gap are at 2$\sigma$.
+The $^{12}$CO intensity $I_{\rm CO}$ shows an inner depletion of gas emissions within the continuum gap.
+Although the gap is entirely cleared in the dust, it appears filled of CO gas.
+Within the gap, diffuse CO emission averages 30 mJy~beam$^{-1}$ km~s$^{-1}$ with a scatter of 6 mJy~beam$^{-1}$ km~s$^{-1}$.
+This is not inconsistent with a planetary origin for the gap clearing as residual gas is expected to remain and be detectable in optically thick tracers such as CO \citep[e.g.][]{Ober2015, Facchini2018}.

-The 6$\sigma$ point source detection coincides with a strong kink in the $^{12}$CO velocity map inside the gap (Figure \ref{fig:obs}d), as expected from planet-disk interaction kinematics \citep{Perez2015, Pinte2018}.
-The gas-flow within the gap is highly perturbed at the radius where the continuum point source is located.
-These deviations are manifested along a broad range of position angles, hinting at large scale planet-disk interaction kinematics at play \citep{Perez2018}.
-The point source detected at 1.3 mm could indeed be behind the clearing of the wide gap, and also affecting the shape of the inner disk which shows a shoulder to the north of the star.
-A comparison with hydrodynamic predictions is being developed and will be presented in a future publication.
+The gas flow within the dust gap is highly perturbed at radii $<$60~mas (see Figure \ref{sec:obs}c).
+Within this radius, the gas rotation pattern twists its position angle by almost 90$^\circ$, more than could be explained by stellocentric accretion, even at free-fall rates \citep[e.g.][]{Casassus2015}.
+These deviations are manifested along all position angles, hinting at large scale kinematic effect such as strong radial inflows and a warp, or reflecting planet-disk interaction kinematics, which can also explain deviations covering wide azimuthal ranges with an accreting giant, as shown in \citet*{Perez2018}.
+If a perturber in an inclined orbit is present within the gap, it could drive warping of the inner regions, as in the cavity of HD\,142527 \citep{Casassus2015, Price2018}.
+HD\,142527 indeeds harbours a $\sim$0.2$M_\odot$ star which has been detected with SAM observations \citep{Biller2014} and H$\alpha$ high-contrast imaging \citep{Close2014}.

-Other companion candidates have been reported in HD\,100546, but at much larger separations from the star than the continuum point source presented here. \citet{Quanz2013a} present candidate ``b'' at 0.5'', while \citet{Currie2015} identified a weakly-polarized disk feature or candidate ``c'' \citep[see also][]{Brittain2014}.
-As mentioned in the introduction, these IR detections are being debated \citep{Thalmann2016, Follette2017, Hord2017, Sissa2018}.
+Several companion candidates have been reported in HD\,100546. \citet{Quanz2013a} present candidate ``b'' at 0\farcs5, while \citet{Currie2015} identified a weakly-polarized disk feature or candidate ``c''.
+As mentioned in the introduction, these direcly-imaged IR detections are being debated \citep{Thalmann2016, Follette2017, Hord2017, Sissa2018}.
+On the other hand, spectroscopic monitoring of rovibrational CO emission shows variability which is consistent with a companion orbiting near the edge of the gas cavity \citep{Brittain2014, Brittain2019}.
+Although this companion would orbit farther away from the star ($\sim$0\farcs1) than the deviation in kinematics seen within the cavity ($\sim$60~mas), it may well be connected to the origins of gap and the non-Keplerian low-$J$ $^{12}$CO emission.